natoka/F-k-Apttus/README.md

 Which I believe is the most important in a company, like Salesforce Open, Share and Collbarate, that why Salesforce.
 In Apttus you can find a document which describe the feature well, also very hard to find helps from Apttus, you also have to pay for the premier supports.

-1. None knows the Package compoents
+Solution Maturity
+1. None knows the Package compoents, in our org installed 12 packages just to make the CPQ features work, and there is no ways for you to upgrade them in LIVE safely, if you like to upgrade, good luck for you.

 1. None knows how to quote as can't understand the component, so
 1. Never close a case in tiem no metter have primer support or not, support always start bullshit a week, then start to work.